PyJaipur/100DaysOfCode/gauravrock/README.md

 -worked with python automation and establish it using Jupyter notebook.
 ## Day - -8 : Jan 8th 2019
 #day8 It's almost 1 week in #100DaysOfCode  or #100DaysOfMLCode.
 Today, worked with understanding the basic Neural net & backpropagation techniques to derive more accuracy.
+## Day - -9 : Jan 9th 2019
+- #day9 was worth in learning the basic of functions and Understanding the LEGB functions rules and also, working with folium🗺️ package for maps---this package if great to demonstrate the data over the world map.